protesilaos/my-website/_commentary/2023-01-10-jordan-peterson-291-hedonism.md

 because we have knowledge and are purposeful in our actions, hence the falsehood of this dichotomy.
 Also, arguing that pleasure is inherently irresponsible is problematic for the person who makes that
-claim: does not person not seek any pleasure in their life?
+claim: does the person not seek any pleasure in their life?
 Maybe they do it in a balanced way, which is precisely what I talked about.

 Combating a naive version of a theory is like making an argument